php-fig/fig-standards/bylaws/004-psr-workflow.md

 In this stage, major additions to the meta document are strictly prohibited.
-If alternative approaches are discovered that are not yet listed in the meta document, the coordinator must abort the Review by publishing a thread titled "[CANCEL REVIEW] PSR-X: Title of the proposal" on the Mailing List, unless the final vote has started already.
+If alternative approaches are discovered that are not yet listed in the meta document, the coordinator must abort the Review by publishing a thread titled "[CANCEL REVIEW] PSR-X: Title of the proposal" on the Mailing List, unless the acceptance vote has started already.
 However, the sponsors may choose to abort the vote and the Review even after that, if they agree that this is necessary.
-The purpose of this rule is to give every PHP-FIG member the chance to consider *all* known alternatives during the complete Review stage.
+The purpose of this rule is to give PHP-FIG members the chance to consider *all* known alternatives during the Review stage.

 Unless a proposal is moved to Draft stage again, it must remain in Review stage for a minimum of two weeks.
 This gives every PHP-FIG Member sufficient time to get familiar with and influence a proposal before the final vote is called.

-When the author(s) and sponsors agree that the proposal is ready to become a PSR, a final vote is called.
+When the author(s) and sponsors agree that the proposal is ready to become a PSR, a acceptance vote is called.
 The coordinator must publish a thread on the Mailing List with the subject "[VOTE] PSR-X: Title of the proposal" to announce the vote.
 The vote must adhere to [the voting protocol][voting].

 ### 2.4 Accepted

-If the final vote passes, then the proposal officially becomes a PSR.
+If the acceptance vote passes, then the proposal officially becomes a PSR.
 At this point, it is assigned a PSR number by incrementing the previous PSR number.
-The proposal itself is moved from `/proposed` to `/accepted` by a PHP-FIG member with GitHub access and prefixed with its PSR number, such as "psr-4-autoloader.md".
-Comments must be removed from this document, but a copy of the commented proposal must be kept in `/accepted/meta`, bearing the suffix "-commented" (e.g. "psr-4-autoloader-commented.md").
+The proposal itself is moved from `/proposed` to `/accepted` by a PHP-FIG member with GitHub access and prefixed with its PSR number, such as "PSR-4-autoloader.md".
+Comments must be removed from this document, but a copy of the commented proposal must be kept in `/accepted/meta`, bearing the suffix "-commented" (e.g. "PSR-4-autoloader-commented.md").
 The commented version can be used to interpret the rules of the PSR in case of doubt.

-The meta document of the proposal must also be moved to `/accepted/meta` and prefixed with the PSR number, for example "psr-4-autoloader-meta.md".
+The meta document of the proposal must also be moved to `/accepted/meta` and prefixed with the PSR number, for example "PSR-4-autoloader-meta.md".

 ## 3. Meta Document